Compare SMSF bank accounts

 Setting up an SMSF in six steps If you’re ready to start your own self managed super fund, follow our easy guide.

-SMSF setup costs: How much does a self managed super fund cost?
-How much does it cost to set up and run an SMSF?
+SMSF setup fees and costs How much does it cost to set up and run an SMSF?
 How large does your balance need to be for an SMSF to be cost-effective?
 Find out here.

 Self managed super funds (SMSFs): The ultimate guide Considering opening a self managed super fund?
 This guide covers everything you need to know.